SWeav02/baderkit/docs/implementation.md

     ![baderkit_vs_henk_time](images/time_vs_grid_baderkit_henk_subplots.png)

-    The plot above shows speed comparisons for running the BaderKit and Henkelman group's code using the command line.
-This includes the file read/write, basin assignment, and atom assignment steps.
-The systematic increase in time for all BaderKit methods is due to the initialization of Python's interperator.
-In all cases, BaderKit shows comparable or improved speeds.
-The `neargrid-weight` method adds very little additional time compared with the original `neargrid` method.
+    BaderKit shows comparable or improved speeds for all methods.
+The `neargrid-weight` method adds very little additional time over the original `neargrid` method.

 === "Convergence"

     ![baderkit_conv](images/charges_vs_grid_baderkit.png)

-    The plot above shows the oxidation state on a Na atom in a conventional NaCl crystal structure at increasing grid densities, calculated with each method.
-    As expected from their
-    original papers, the `weight` method converges first, followed by the `neargrid` method then the `ongrid` method.
-Our own `neargrid-weight` method converges faster than the original `neargrid` method.
+    As expected from their original papers, the `weight` method converges first followed by the `neargrid` method.
+The `ongrid` method does not converge even at a resolution >150000 pts/Å<sup>3</sup>.
+Our own `neargrid-weight` method converges faster than the original `ongrid` method.

-    The Henkelman group's code produces identical results and is therefore not shown.

 === "Memory"

     ![baderkit_conv](images/memory_vs_grid_baderkit.png)

-    The plot above shows the maximum memory usage in GB of each method for a given number of grid points.
+    The `weight` method uses considerably more memory than other methods.
+However, this is offset by the significantly lower grid density needed to reach convergence.

 === "Orientation"

     ![baderkit_orient](images/oxygen_charge_vs_angle.png)

-    The plot above shows the oxidation state on the oxygen atom of a water molecule in vacuum.
-The `neargrid`, `weight`, and `neargrid-weight` methods show minimal variance with orientation, while the `ongrid` method shows fairly extreme bias.
+    The `neargrid`, `weight`, and `neargrid-weight` methods
+    show minimal variance with orientation, while the `ongrid` method shows a large bias.

-    The Henkelman group's code produces identical results and is therefore not shown.

 === "Calculation Details"

-    Speed and convergence tests were run on a conventional cubic 8 atom NaCl structure at varying grid densities.
+    Speed, convergence, and memory benchmarks were performed on a conventional cubic 8 atom NaCl structure at varying grid densities.
 The charge density was calculated using the Vienna *Ab-initio* Simulation Package (VASP) with the PBE GGA density functional, an energy cutoff of 372.85 eV, a 3x3x3 Monkhorst–Pack *k*-point mesh, and VASP's default GW pseudo-potentials.
 The unit cell relaxed to a lattice size of 5.53 Å.
-    The speed tests were run 10 times and the average taken to account for minor fluctuations in computational time.

-    The orientation tests were run on a water molecule in a cubic lattice with 270 grid points along each 8.04 Å axis.
+    Orientation benchmarks were run on a water molecule in a cubic lattice with 270 grid points along each 8.04 Å axis.
 Calculations were performed using VASP, PBE GGA density functional, an energy cutoff of 400 eV, a 2x2x2 Monkhorst–Pack *k*-point mesh, and VASP's default PBE pseudo-potentials.

     All bader calculations were performed using an Intel Core i9-9940X CPU with 14 cores (2 threads per core).

+    Speed benchmarks were run 10 times and the average taken to account for minor fluctuations in computational time.
+Speed tests were run through the command line to capture the entire workflow including file read/write, basin assignment, and atom assignment.
+The systematic shift in all BaderKit methods is due to the initialization of Python's interpreter.

 ---